ept/blog/src/contact.md

 Email: firstname at lastname dot com.

-Projects I have worked on include:
+Past projects I have worked on include:

 <ul>
 <li><a href="/die-tuerme-des-februar/">Die Türme des Februar (a musical drama)</a></li>